junghoon-vans/binance-trading-api-wrapper/README.md

 `launcher.py` runs with `address=0.0.0.0`, `port=5000`, `environment=production` if there are no arguments.

 > The testing environment connects to the Binance testnet.
-Therefore, you need to set `api_key`, `api_secret` in the configuration file before executing server.
+Therefore, you need to set `api_key`, `api_secret` as `environment variable` before executing server.

 Components
 ---